 Executive Director | Kate.Frost@seattlesquash.org

 Kate has been working as an educator since 2008 and herself was a college athlete.
-She recently moved to Seattle from Chicago where she was a teacher in Chicago Public Schools.
-She comes to Seattle Urban Squash with experience teaching in New York, Boston, Chicago, and Niger, West Africa, and cannot wait to continue her work with students in Seattle.
+She moved to Seattle from Chicago where she was a teacher in Chicago Public Schools.
+She comes to the Washington Squash & Education Academy with experience teaching in New York, Boston, Chicago, and Niger, West Africa, and cannot wait to continue her work with students in Seattle.
 Kate has a bachelor's degree in Psychology and a master's degree in Education.
 She is excited to be working at the intersection of education and athletics, as she believes this is a juncture where a phenomenal amount of growth, both intellectually and physically, but also socially and emotionally, can occur.
 She is excited to help our students and our program grow to their fullest potential.
-And she cannot wait to explore the offerings of the beautiful Pacific Northwest.

 Squash Professional | Anaude@sacdt.com